New to Cruising? 5 Tips for First-Timers

 “These big ocean liners are great for families or those who just want to get away from it all,” Mr. Lee said.
 “The draw for these ships are the ships themselves and the experiences while traveling, rarely the destination.
 If you are looking to relax by the pool, see some Las Vegas-style shows, and dine at great restaurants, you'll probably want to cruise on a ship from Royal Caribbean, Celebrity, or Disney.”

-Each cruise line has some sort of specialty, for example, Mr. Lee told The Epoch Times, “Royal Caribbean combines the fun of a resort and a night out in Vegas.
+Each cruise line has some sort of specialty, Mr. Lee told The Epoch Times, for example: “Royal Caribbean combines the fun of a resort and a night out in Vegas.
 They have shows for all ages, jazz bars, karaoke, aquaparks, and specialty dining.
 They are great for people of all ages.”

 Families seeking a high-seas vacation might want to consider sailing aboard one of Disney’s four cruise ships, which are floating theme parks specifically designed to keep kids—and their parents—happily occupied.
-The ships have kids’ clubs with activities for children aged 3 to 12, as well as other activities for teenagers.
+The ships have kids’ clubs with activities for children ages 3 to 12, as well as other activities for teenagers.
 As just one example of the outrageous entertainment guaranteed to delight the kids, Disney Dream welcomes kids aboard a replica of Star Wars’ Millennium Falcon on which they can take lightsaber lessons from a Jedi master.

-Celebrity Cruises also caters to families with a Camp at Sea program for ages 3 to 12, featuring arts and crafts, sports, theme parties, and other traditional “camp” experiences.
+Celebrity Cruises also caters to families with a Camp at Sea program for ages 3 to 12, featuring arts and crafts, sports, themed parties, and other traditional “camp” experiences.
 Older children can take part in the Teen Club’s video game competitions, teens-only parties, and fun classes.
-Counselors keep a close eye on all the kids so the parents can relax and enjoy a refreshing vacation.
+Counselors keep a close eye on all of the kids so the parents can relax and enjoy a refreshing vacation.

 image-5680980